 These classes will provide a retreat in what can be a very busy & tiring time for many women.
 Gaining energy through practice, a woman can channel this energy to create a positive feeling about the birth of her child.
 Giving your body a chance to deeply relax in order to create space on both a physical and emotional level is key.
 The postures will support the physical changes that happen during pregnancy and in preparation for birth.
 Emphasis will be placed on releasing tension through breath and creating space in the abdomen.

-Pregnancy Yoga is taught by Isis du Jour on Saturdays at 12.30pm and Mondays at 7.30pm.
+Pregnancy Yoga is taught by Sarah Campbell-Lloyd on Mondays at 7.30pm.

 Light comfortable clothing is best to wear to a yoga class.
 If you are going to a hot class then it's going to be really hot!
 Wear as little as possible!
 Men often wear shorts with or without a t-shirt, women often wear shorts and a lightweight top.
 If you prefer trousers or you're not ready to get that beautiful yoga body out yet you are of course free to wear whatever makes you feel comfortable, but it will be hot!